DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lab/Day_1_Lab_DCToolkit.md

-#Lab: Data Curation Toolkits and the DMP Tool
+# Data Curation Toolkits and the DMP Tool

 In this lab, we'll review Purdue's Data Curation Toolkit, and the California Digital Library's Data Management Planning Tool.